jlperla/web-academic/content/post/ubc-course-advice/index.md

 Also, in many ways, our theoretical 400 level economics courses (described below) are a better direct technical preparation, and are much more useful for getting letter writers.
 Taking math classes should be done in addition to those courses, not instead of them.
-With that said, for **many fields** you will find the tools of advanced mathematics classes, and the rigor of doing proofs, **directly useful**.
+With that said, for many fields you will find the tools of advanced mathematics classes, and the rigor of doing proofs, directly useful.

-To plan for getting into a top PhD program directly out of your undergrad, you could (1) try to get real analysis/variables is on your transcript (or a number of other courses from the Math department), and (2) use it as an indicator _to yourself_ of whether you are well suited to graduate economics or finance.
+To plan for getting into a top PhD program directly out of your undergrad, you could (1) try to get a good mark on a difficult math course on your transcript (or a number of less difficult ones), and (2) use it as an indicator _to yourself_ of whether you are well suited to graduate economics or finance.
 This will require some early planning in your course selection

 ### Ordered Course Selection (for students interested in a PhD)